cxd/recognisetextobject/README.md

 The small box area in the lower left is a preview of each word that is used for debugging purposes, one consideration could be to use a preview that is also updated when the user taps the area of the screen.
 Although the emphasis of the interaction should be course grained, and focus on audible or tactile feedback rather than relying on any fine image detail.

-The UI lacks visual design, and is essentially a wireframe to test out the key functionality.

 Other considerations would be to look at using audio to assist the user in targetting word boundaries if they have difficulty visibly differentiating the highlighted visual areas, alternately a tactile feedback could be used to indicate word boundary regions.